Multiscale Adaptive Inference on Conditional Moment Inequalities: Introduction

 This paper is related to the literature on partial identification and, in particular, the literature on conditional moment inequalities.
 The tests proposed in this paper are most closely related to those studied by \citet{armstrong_weighted_2011}, \citet{armstrong_weighted_2014} and \citet{chetverikov_adaptive_2012} (the results in the present paper were developed independently and around the same time as the latter paper). \citet{armstrong_weighted_2011,armstrong_weighted_2014} considers estimation of the identified set using conservative confidence regions.
 While those results could be used for the problem considered here, the methods of proof used in that paper lead to extremely conservative critical values that are too large to be useful in most practical settings. \citet{chetverikov_adaptive_2012} uses a different form of a statistic similar to ours (the supremum is taken only over a finite set of bandwidths and points that cannot grow too quickly) and different methods of proof that avoid deriving an asymptotic distribution or even showing that one exists.
 From a practical perspective, our method delivers an analytic formula that can be used to compute a critical value that does not require simulation, and also proves the asymptotic validity of modified bootstrap procedures, while the approach taken in \citet{chetverikov_adaptive_2012} only allows for the latter result.
 The analytic formula for the critical value also allows for more precise power results, both for the bootstrap and non-bootstrap version of the procedure.
 On the other hand, the method in \citet{chetverikov_adaptive_2012} allows for better conditions for moment selection procedures.
 (While we do not consider moment selection explicitly, our methods could be extended to this case.
 However, the rate at which the set of selected moments can shrink is inherently constrained by our methods.
 See Section \ref{mom_sel_sec} for more on moment selection procedures).
 The methods used in that paper also give higher order coverage results for the bootstrap procedure (while extensions to our method have been shown to give higher order improvements in other contexts, we do not pursue this in this paper; see Appendix \ref{other_cval_sec}).

 Papers proposing other approaches to inference on conditional moment inequalities include \citet{andrews_inference_2013}, \citet{kim_kyoo_il_set_2008}, \citet{khan_inference_2009}, \citet{chernozhukov_intersection_2013}, \citet{lee_testing_2013}, \citet{ponomareva_inference_2010}, \citet{menzel_estimation_2008} and \citet{armstrong_asymptotically_2011}.
 While these approaches are useful in many settings (for example, settings where point identification is likely, or where the researcher has prior knowledge of certain smoothness properties of the data generating process), they do not achieve optimal power adaptively in the generic set identified case considered here.
-We discuss this here briefly and refer the reader to Appendix \ref{power_comp_sec}, which draws on results in \citet{armstrong_choice_2014} and \citet{armstrong_weighted_2014}, for a more formal discussion.
+See Appendix \ref{power_comp_sec} for details and a formal statement.